BabyBarks

 Catering to a picky eater is dangerous, frustrating and quite frankly, impossible.
 As picky eaters progress, you’ll find you are on a 2 week rotation of feeling you find something they “like” and then having the dog turn up his nose and wanting something new.
 It’s impossible to find the perfect dog food that will keep their interest, if they know they can change their mind about it and you’ll offer something different to tempt their palate.
 So it’s far easier, safer and completely recommended to pick a food, stick with it and offer NO alternatives, unless the dog is on deaths door and needs a temporary alternative for a medical reason.

 It would help to reanalyze your treat offerings.
 Are they simple, relatively bland and fed sparingly?
 Again, just like with human children, if they fill their belly with the treat food, why would they eat their meal?
-Personally, we offer a second type of dog food as a treat.
-That means it’s healthy and nutritious but not SO exciting that they want to forsake their own food to get it.
-Yes, once or twice a week they might get some carrot pieces or a bit of something from the table, but that is it!
+Personally, we offer a second type of dog food as a treat or something like the freeze-dried salmon dog treat cubes at Costco.
+They are healthy and nutritious but not SO exciting that they want to forsake their own food to get it.
+Yes, once or twice a week they might get some carrot pieces, lettuce core, or a bit of something from the table, but that is it!
 It’s not a daily event and any behaviours requiring repeated treats get something bland and relatively simple.
 If you try this and the treats aren’t “good enough” for him and he’s holding out for something better, then walk away from him and the lesson is over.
 This may mean you can’t work on behaviours for a week or two until he decide he isn’t getting the fancy stuff anymore and complies.
 If he goes one or two weeks and realizes that his dog food and a simple offering of treats is the new norm, he WILL give in and both eat his food and get excited about the treats.
 You’ll save yourself a lifetime of grief!

 How do I deal with a puppy who wants to be hand fed?